kotygomez/meteor-calendar/README.md

 Notes
 ===============
-Server.js has (commented) code to add dummy events on startup
+- Server.js has (commented) code to add dummy events on startup
+- Calendars print CSS overrides any styles applied to events.
+Add @media print to "fullcalendar.print.css" in package to solve this issue.